 The Most Dangerous US Cities for Workers

 Where does your city rank?
-(Recently Updated with Data from 2015)
+(Updated with Data from 2015)

 We pulled together OSHA’s weekly Fatality and Catastrophe reports from 2009-2015 and turned the numbers into a few interactive maps to help you visualize where catastrophic accidents (accidents where workers were either killed or severely injured) have been most prevalent.